 What activities take place at the Natale di Roma?

-In this festival you can watch gladiator fights, chariot races and historical reenactments in the Circus Maximus and the Roman Forum.
+In this festival you can watch gladiator fights, chariot races and historical recreations in the Circus Maximus and the Roman Forum.
 In addition, the program includes dances, fireworks, parades and shows throughout the city.
 And if so much fighting gives you an appetite, you can enjoy Roman cuisine like a true warrior!
 Man does not live by bread (and pizzas) alone.

 Also, don't miss the free classical music concerts in emblematic sites such as the Spanish Steps, Piazza Navona, the Colosseum, the Pantheon and Piazza del Campidoglio, on the Capitoline Hill, for a unique experience!